Soliez/code_highlighter/README.md

 ### Alternative Installations

 Pylight is also available as a compiled binary.
-See [Releases](https://github.com/Soliez/pylight/releases) page for more details.
+See the [Releases](https://github.com/Soliez/pylight/releases) page for more details.

 ---